Real Estate

 To enable non-Mexican persons to invest in land and property inside the restricted zones protected by the country’s constitution, the Mexican government introduced a system of land trusts—essentially a special type of investment ‘wrapper’ that enables you to legally and securely hold title of property in all but name.

-In practice this means that any non-Mexican national who wants to buy home with an ocean view, or near the beach or a land border with Mexico, they can except that it will be by means of a special property trust, which is set up and managed through a local Mexican bank.
+In practice this means that any non-Mexican national who wants to buy a home with an ocean view, or near the beach or a land border with Mexico, they can do so by means of a special property trust, which is set up and managed through a local Mexican bank.

 The trust holds the deeds to the property, and you and/or other persons named in the trust are sole beneficiaries to that trust—and by extension, to the property that is folded into it.